pabloelt/pabloelt.github.io/content/project/project3/index.md

 The main objective is to analyze the transactional data to identify potential CRO actions that can increase visits, conversions, and average ticket size, thereby boosting the overall revenue of the ecommerce company.
 To achieve this goal, we will create advanced analytical assets such as:

-* **RFM Segmentation:** Analyzing customer data based on Recency, Frequency, and Monetary value to identify key customer segments and tailor marketing strategies accordingly.
+* <text style='color: #BBDEFC; font-weight: normal;'>RFM Segmentation:</text> Analyzing customer data based on Recency, Frequency, and Monetary value to identify key customer segments and tailor marketing strategies accordingly.
-* **Recommendation System:** Developing a recommendation system to personalize the shopping experience, encouraging higher conversions and increasing the average ticket size.
+* <text style='color: #BBDEFC; font-weight: normal;'>Recommendation System:</text> Developing a recommendation system to personalize the shopping experience, encouraging higher conversions and increasing the average ticket size.

 These tools will help us implement effective CRO actions and drive substantial revenue growth.